An evidence workflow is the operating chain between raw inputs and reporting outputs.

 This is the step where raw information becomes something people can act on.
 A good workflow helps the team move from source material to findings, then from findings to recommendations, planning points, or next actions.

 That shift matters in research, policy, programme delivery, operations, and internal reporting.
 It is what turns data work into usable business value.
-The same logic sits behind turning raw information into decision-ready insight.
+The same pattern also shows up in The Real Cost of Messy Evidence Workflows, especially where weak structure creates rework and review pain.

 Where AI fits into the workflow